Ethel Hatch: Art

 Dodgson tried to make arrangements for Ethel to study under Sir Hubert von Herkomer, a British painter of German descent.
 This arrangement did not come to fruition, however, and Ethel went to study at the Slade School of Art in London, England.
 While there, she focused on painting foreign scenes and flower arrangements.
 At Slade, Ethel studied under Henry Tonks, Philip Wilson Steer, and Frederick Brown.
 Ethel had Brown's figure painting class 1896–1897, where she earned an extra certificate for her work.

 Ethel worked mostly with watercolors, and her paintings made the rounds at galleries for display.
 Christie's, the art business and a fine arts auction house, has auctioned off some of Ethel's work.
 One of those pieces was a signed watercolor called On the Sand, Midsummer.
-The 10 x 14¼in piece had a realised price of £352.
+The 10 x 14¼ inch piece had a realised price of £352.

 Works of Ethel's were presented at the New English Art Club, of which she was a member.
 Her technique won praise: "Amongst the oils, however, No. 51 At the Fair by Miss Ethel C. Hatch, though only a sketch, shows clever handling of the lights and of the varied colours.
 It suggests a crowd of children, but has to be observed from a considerable distance to be seen to advantage."

 The Government Art Collection in Britain has a piece of Ethel's named A View of Lago di Orta in their collection.
 It was presented by the artist to the Collection in 1972 and was given GAC number 17065.